l1siki-dev/okinawa_gametheory/README.md

 Because they love democracy.
 It's precious.
 It's hard to come by.
 We often forget that because we luckily have that from birth.
 Also, they are rich; communist China could confiscate their asset.
 That's unthinkable for Taiwanese.

 People of Okinawa have no great memory of democracy.
-(Actually, they had been benefiting from it massively, but they don't know.
-Because the symbolic event is not there.
-And there is no public attention on the benefit.
-We will explore this later in this report.)
+(Actually, they had been benefiting from it massively.)
 They vote for anti-bases, and politicians achieve nothing.
 That's all they know about democracy.